-Today we will drive to Shenzhen and from there board a fast train to Guilin where we will arrive in the afternoon – We shall then proceed to the Lakes area for a walking tour - after the tour we will move to the hotel for dinner and overnight.
+Today we board a fast train to Guilin and then proceed to the Lakes area for a walking tour - after the tour we will move to the hotel for dinner and overnight.
 Guilin is a city in southern China known for its dramatic and magn ificent landscape of limestone karst hills, and the thick mist surrounding it; A city praised by China’s poets and writers.
 At its center are 2 lakes, Shanhu (Cedar) and Ronghu (Banyan), remaining from a medieval-era moat that once surrounded the city.
 On Shanhu Lake’s shore, twin pagodas, the Sun and Moon, light up the sky at night.
 Dinner and overnight in Guilin.

 Day 4 – (Fri) - Guilin